lastops/muescheli/README.md

 # muescheli
+("müscheli" is swiss german for a small sea shell or clam)

-small service that connects to a ClamAV daemon through tcp
+**small service that connects to a ClamAV daemon through tcp**

 ## test locally